Frequently Asked Questions

-Hearing aids range from $1,000 to $5,000 an aid depending on hearing loss and the technology needed to give our patients the most benefits for their hearing lifestyles.
+Hearing aids can range from around $1,000 to $5,000 an aid depending on hearing loss and the technology needed to give our patients the most benefits for their hearing lifestyles.

-For greater detail and more information on the costs of hearing aids please visit our hearing aid costs web-page or click on this hyperlink to be taken directly to the web-page.
+For greater detail and more information on the costs of hearing aids please visit our hearing aid costs page.

 The hearing aids that would work best for you depends on the kind and severity of your hearing loss.
 If you have a hearing loss in both of your ears, two hearing aids are generally recommended because two aids provide a more natural signal to the brain.
-Hearing aids in both ears will also help you understand speech better and allow you to locate where the sound is coming.
+Hearing aids in both ears will also help you understand speech better and allow you to locate the source of the sound.

-For greater detail and more information on Tinnitus please visit our Tinnitus web-page or click on this hyperlink to be taken directly to the web-page.
+For greater detail and more information on Tinnitus please visit this page.

 While Hearing Aids can help people regain some of their lost hearing through better hearing aids and sound amplification, they cannot completely restore a person’s hearing abilities.